-If you identify excess water as the problem to the dying Peace Lily, drain the excess water by creating holes at the base of the lily’s pot.
-You will notice the excess water flowing out of the pot when you’re watering it.
+If you identify excess water as the problem for the dying Peace Lily, drain the excess water by creating holes at the base of the lily’s pot.
+You will notice the excess water flowing out of the bank when you’re watering it.

 If no water is coming out of the bottom of the plant, it’s time to consider adding amendments to the soil or simply aerating it.

-It may also be a case of needing to repot your Peace Lily into a more suitable container (one with drainage holes on the bottom).
+It may also be a case of repotting your Peace Lily into a more suitable container (one with drainage holes on the bottom).

-Peace Lilies thrive with water as long as excess water does not cause drainage issues.
-Leaving the peace lily in a pot with extra water can decrease airflow to the roots, eventually causing rotting of roots and leaf wilting.
+Peace Lilies thrive with water if excess water does not cause drainage issues.
+Leaving the peace lily in a pot with extra water can decrease airflow to the roots, eventually causing root rotting and leaf wilting.

 3. Timely Watering

-Peace Lilies, unlike other houseplants, require more water than normal.
+Peace Lilies, unlike other houseplants, require more water than usual.
 Thus, leaving your Peace Lilies without watering for too long may cause the plant to wilt.

 Ensure that you water your Peace Lily at least once weekly.
 During summer, sprinkle some water on the leaves each day to reduce the water loss by its leaves.

-Adequate and timely watering of the plant with distilled water will revive the dying peace lily.
+Adequate and timely plant watering with distilled water will revive the dying peace lily.